1st Manchester Rifles: Home Defence

 At the beginning of October, 65th HAA Rgt went to the Orkney & Shetland Defence Force (OSDEF), where it served in 58 AA Bde defending the naval base at Scapa Flow.

 The regiment supplied a cadres of experienced officers and other ranks to provide the basis for a new 402 HAA Bty formed on 12 December 1940 at 210th HAA Training Rgt, Oswestry, which joined 123rd HAA Rgt.
-It regiment provided another cadre to 211th HAA Training Rgt, Oswestry, which formed 432 HAA Bty on 8 May 1941.
+The regiment provided another cadre to 211th HAA Training Rgt, Oswestry, which formed 432 HAA Bty on 8 May 1941.
 This battery did return to 65th HAA Rgt on 6 August, replacing 182 Bty transferred to newly formed 128th HAA Rgt.

 The regiment returned to mainland UK in June 1941, joining 34 AA Bde defending Birmingham and Coventry in 11 AA Division.

 In the autumn of 1941 the regiment moved again, joining 51 AA Bde in 3 AA Division in Scotland.
 On 4 November 1941, 432 HAA Bty transferred to 136th HAA Rgt and was replaced by 465 HAA Bty, also from a cadre supplied by the regiment and formed at 209th HAA Training Rgt at Blandford on 7 August.
 The regiment then left AA Command in December and joined the War Office Reserve, preparatory to going overseas.
 The war establishment for overseas service was three batteries, so 465 HAA Bty left to help form a new 146th HAA Rgt.